Turkish court delivers surprise acquittal in landmark protest trial

-SILIVRI, Turkey (Reuters) - A Turkish court on Tuesday acquitted businessman Osman Kavala and eight others over their alleged role in the Gezi Park protests of 2013, delivering a surprise ruling in a case that had drawn criticism from Western allies and rights groups.
+SILIVRI, Turkey (Reuters) - A Turkish court on Tuesday acquitted businessman Osman Kavala and eight others over their alleged role in the Gezi Park protests of 2013, delivering a surprise verdict in a case that had drawn criticism from Western allies and rights groups.

 Applause erupted in the courtroom and some people cried in disbelief when the decision was announced.
 A guilty verdict had been widely expected in the case, regarded as a test of justice in Turkey.